Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 If you enter a contract, know the duration and any fees or penalties for ending the contract early.
 While longer contracts may offer lower monthly rates, they also limit your ability to change providers or plans in the future.

-Avoid Hidden Charges and Fees
+Avoid Hidden Fees

-Carefully review the monthly plan costs, and additional fees for:
+Carefully review the monthly plan costs and additional fees for:

 Look for providers that offer transparent pricing and avoid hidden charges.
 Find a plan that meets your needs and fits your budget to maximize value and avoid overspending.